Weeks before my Father died, he called me to the couch.

 “Glad to hear that,” she said.”Our real worry here is that you become a couch potato and sit and watch movies all day.
 A lot of people who leave here become pretty bored with their lives.”

-Bored with their life?
+Bored with life?
 How in the world can anyone become bored with their life?
 There are so many fascinating things in the world, and I’m interested in every one of them, how in the world could I be bored?
 But, I admit after being home now for two months, I find myself feeling lackluster about almost everything.
-It’s very weird for me.
+It’s weird for me.

 I brought this up with my doctor when I returned to Shepherd for my one-month follow up.
 She said that, “I have to understand that, for most people, their injury consumes them.
 Everything else fades in importance.
 Everything else fades in comparison.
 And we, at Shepherd, promulgate that.
 We have people assigned just to you.
 We tailor your diet just for you.
 We take care of everything for you.
 Your family is here for you.
 For most people, though they hurt all over, their accident is tacitly the most exciting thing that’s ever happened to them.”